FAQ

 For Directors & Producers

-When is the best time to hire the Intimacy Department?
+When is the best time to hire an intimacy professional?

-The best time to hire an Intimacy Department (Intimacy Coordinators/Intimacy Directors and Intimacy Assistants) is before casting performers.
+The best time to hire an intimacy professional (intimacy coordinator, intimacy director, or intimacy consultant) is before casting performers.
 Offering clear casting notices and communicating reporting pathways helps ensure the entire production process is rooted in consent-based practices and demonstrates to performers a production’s commitment to harm reduction and care.

 Please note: Acacia DëQueer does not accept last minute jobs.
 Acacia needs a minimum of 1 week for pre-production per scene.
 Typically productions require at least 2 – 6 months of preparation depending on the needs of the project.

-How can Intimacy Professionals help productions save money?
+How can intimacy professionals (coordinators or directors) help productions save money?

 Intimacy Coordinators save production money by using consent-based methods to help scenes of intimacy run smoothly, reducing the time needed on set and the potential overtime or legal fees needed to pay cast and crew members if any number of potential risks occur.